The New York Times Building: Superstructure

 On the north and south elevations, the center bays are cantilevered about 20 ft past the perimeter columns.
 The floor girders of the cantilevered sections are arranged into three framing lines: two at the outer ends of the cantilevers and one at the center.
 The central girder on each floor is supported by a Vierendeel truss.
 The outer girders are connected to the perimeter columns by diagonal beams and to each other by columns.
 Because the Times stories have raised floors, the girders on these stories protrude through the facade in an offset "dogleg".

 The 51st-story mechanical space contains elevator rooms, air-conditioning, lighting, and telecommunications equipment, as well as a control area for the building's mechanical services.
 The main roof above the 52nd story consists of an asphalt covering, above which are concrete pavers on stone ballast.
-The steel mast atop the building is about 300 ft tall and is made of carbon fiber, allowing it to bend during heavy winds without snapping.
+The mast atop the building is about 300 ft tall and is made of carbon fiber, allowing it to bend during heavy winds without snapping.
 It extends from a circular baseplate on the 51st story, where it measures 8 ft wide, and tapers to a width of 8 in at its pinnacle.
 The mast is also supported from the roof of the 52nd story.
 To support the mast, trusses were designed within the floor slabs on the 51st and 52nd stories, and vertical trusses were used to shift the weight of the mast to the columns below.